Convenient Trailer Tongue Hinge For Storage

 Weld-on version of the Fulton trailer tongue hinge mechanism.
 These couplers come in various sizes and load ratings — direct or at your trailer parts store.

 I was introduced to this product several years ago by one of our trailer plans customers.
 Then, I was recently re-introduced, and thought you might want to see it as well.
 For those who need it, this is an easy way to reduce tongue length.
-It’s a trick for storage that allows the tongue to fold back out of the way.
+It is a trick for storage that allows the tongue to fold back out of the way.

 The images on this page show examples of both a bolt-on version and a weld-on version.

-If you’ve a mechanical mind, the beauty of this thing stands out right away.
+If you have a mechanical mind, the beauty of this thing stands out right away.
 The photos on these pages explain it all, pretty much without words.
 The trailer tongue hinges shown here are a Fulton product you can get (or order) through any trailer parts place, or online.
 See the Fulton Hinges here, or search on “fold-away coupler” or “trailer tongue hinge” to find them.

 Trailer Tongue Hinge Specifications